crsandoval/PEP-2020/week_2/README.md

 To do this we’re going to click on “New Branch” in the Git pane.

-In the “Remote” drop-down menu choose “(None)”.
+This will reveal a button to “Add Remote”.
+Click it.
+Enter `forked` as the remote name and paste the URL to the forked repo (it should look something like
+<a href="https://github.com/jmhatch/PEP-2020.git" class="uri">https://github.com/jmhatch/PEP-2020.git</a>).
+Click “Add”.
 Then provide a name for the branch (I usually just prefix the repo name with “fix-”), so in this example the branch would be named “fix-PEP-2020”.

-Hit “Create”.

 #### Pull changes from `upstream`

-To pull changes from `upstream` into your `master` copy you will need to open a shell (*Tools &gt; Shell…*) and then type:
+To pull changes from `upstream` into your `master` copy you will need to open a shell (*Tools &gt; Shell…*) and type:

 `git pull upstream master --ff-only`